JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

       Even if you're not planning on making desktop apps, you may want to use the desktop version to speed up writing UI code.
 5. When the project is generated, we recommend selecting a version of [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime)
-   (JBR) as the JDK for your project because it provides important fixes, in particular improving the compatibility of desktop KMP apps.
+   (JBR) as the JDK for your project because it provides important fixes, particularly for  improving the compatibility of desktop KMP apps.
    Relevant versions of JBR are included in every IntelliJ IDEA distribution, so no additional setup is required.